redhat-na-ssa/data-science-notebooks/tensorflow_keras/README.md

 Demos in this repo.

 `01-cifar-10.ipynb` - Transfer learning ResNet architecture using the cifar10 data set.
-This notebook requires a GPU or it will take forever to run.
-When running on Open Data Hub the Jupyter notebook persistent volume may need to be increased above 2GB.
+This notebook requires a GPU or it will take several hours vs. minutes to run.
 The notebook should take about 9 minutes to run on an nvidia T4 GPU.

 #### OpenDataHub configuration